 - 11) Install the 6-32 screws in all rings of both loading coil assemblies, loosely holding them in place with their associated nuts.
-Position the screws so the threaded ends of the screws are pointed outward towards the two ends of each loading coil assembly as shown in Figure 5. . - NOTE: You can ease your tuning effort by pre-marking the outer ends of the spokes prior to installation.
+Position the screws so the threaded ends of the screws are pointed outward towards the two ends of each loading coil assembly as shown in Figure 5. - NOTE: You can ease your tuning effort by pre-marking the outer ends of the spokes prior to installation.
 You can do this by placing 1", 2", and 3" marks on one end of each spoke using a black permanent marker pen.
-Then subdivide these marked sections into 1/4" segments using a red permanent marker pen. - NOTE: Install the spokes through the rings until they come in contact with the fiberglass rod.
-This will give you about 1/4" of spoke available to slide back out should you trim too much off a spoke during tuning. - 12) Install four short spokes in the 20-meter rings of both loading coil assemblies.
-With a 5/16" nut driver, tighten the nuts until the spokes are snug. - 13) Install four short spokes in the 15-meter rings of both loading coil assemblies.
-With a 5/16" nut driver, tighten the nuts until the spokes are snug. - 14) Install four short spokes in the 10-eter rings of both loading coil assemblies.
-With a 5/16" nut driver, tighten the nuts until the spokes are snug. - 15) Install four medium (see note below) spokes in the 40 meter rings of both loading coil assemblies.
-With a 5/16" nut driver, tighten the nuts until the spokes are snug. - Note: One or two of the 40 meter medium spokes on one loading coil only may need to be replaced with long spokes, depending on the desired 40 meter operating frequency.
-See the 40 meter tuning instructions below.
+Then subdivide these marked sections into 1⁄4" segments using a red permanent marker pen. - NOTE: Install the spokes through the rings until they come in contact with the fiberglass rod.
+This will give you about 1/4" of spoke available to slide back out should you trim too much off a spoke during tuning. - 12) Install the spokes as shown in the diagram below.
+A few extra 27 " long spokes have been included just in case you cut some too short.